LauYeeYu/homepage/content/blog/git-usage-submodule-en.md

 > [!TIP]
 > You can use `--recurse-submodules=on-demand` option for `git push` to push
-> the changes in the submodules on demand, i.e.,
+> the changes in the submodules on demand, i.e., use
-> `git push --recurse-submodules=on-demand` prevents you from forgetting to
+> `git push --recurse-submodules=on-demand` to prevent you from forgetting to
 > push the new commits.

 If you are going to update the submodule to its latest commit, you can use